 7. Nikko

-Nikko, located in the Tochigi prefecture, is famous for its vast and rich nature including many popular sightseeing destinations such as historical shrines and temples.
-It’s host of ancient temples has led it to be a World Heritage Site.
-The shrines and temples of Nikko form a single complex composed of 103 buildings!
-Those are located within two Shinto shrines and one Buddhist temple.
-Nikko National Park offers many tourist attractions including scenic, mountainous landscapes, lakes, waterfalls, hot springs, wild monkeys and hiking trails.
+Nikko, nestled in Tochigi prefecture, is renowned for its expansive and diverse natural beauty, featuring numerous popular sightseeing spots like historical shrines and temples.
+Its wealth of ancient temples has earned it recognition as a World Heritage Site.
+The shrines and temples of Nikko constitute a vast complex comprising 103 buildings, spanning two Shinto shrines and one Buddhist temple.

 8. Izu Peninsula